Sculpture

 This raven is gathering nesting material in anticipation of a new season's family.
 It's mate will assist in building the nest and in the care and feeding of another generation.

 Through on entire season from March through September I watched a nest with four baby ravens.
-Their parents steadfastly hunted for food for their babes, no small task as they grew exponentially and were ever hungry.
+Their parents steadfastly hunted for food for their babies, no small task as they grew exponentially and were ever hungry.
 By midsummer the nest could no longer hold their burgeoning weight and they began to venture out onto other branches.
 Except for one recalcitrant fellow who refused to leave, even with constant urging.
 Losing patience, the parents tore the nest to pieces leaving the adolescent no choice but to venture out into the world.

 Dimensions: 14"h x 15w" x 10"d